nickovs/sURLy/README.md

 code, start the Lambda service and ultimately print the URL of the API gateway endpoint where the service runs.

-For production services a little more work is required to improve both security and usability.
-The default development deployment will grant your Lambda service wide-reaching access rights.
-You will want to restrict it to nothhing more than accessing the DynamoDB database.
+For production services a _little_ more work is required to improve both security and usability.
+The default development deployment will grant your Lambda service wide-reaching access rights; you will want to restrict it to nothing more than accessing the DynamoDB database.
 Also, by default the URL of the API endpoint is long and complex, so the resulting shorted URLs end up being long!